Sagbama

-Sagbama is a Local Government Area in Bayelsa State, Southern part of Nigeria.
-Its headquarters are in the town of Sagbama.
+Sagbama is a town and Local Government Area in Bayelsa State, Southern part of Nigeria.
 Part of the area of the LGA lies within the Bayelsa National Forest.

 It has an area of 945 km^{2} and an estimated population of 318,200 as at 2024.

 Sagbama LGA is in the town of Sagbama and consists of the districts of Aduku, Sagbama, Ossiama, OFONI, Odoni, Agbere, Asamabiri, Angalabiri, Ebedebiri, Osekwenike, Agoro, Toru Ebeni, Anyama Ibeni, Akeddie and Trofani, Eriama, Adagbabiri, Kabiama, Daganagbene, Esoni, Ogbonugbene, Egbepulugbene, Angiama, etc and the LGA is under Bayelsa West Senatorial District.

 The postal code of the area is 561.

 The local government chairman is Alice Tangi.

 Climate

 In Sagbama community, the wet season is warm and overcast, the dry season is hot and mostly cloudy, and it is oppressive year round.
 Over the course of the year, the temperature typically varies from 70 °F to 88 °F and is rarely below 62 °F or above 91 °F. Sagbama is surrounded by water which mainly come from the Forcados River, sometimes referred to as Sagbama River.

 The Sagbama river which a major source of drinking water in region, has been faced with diverse kinds of pollution, including crude oil pollution and open defecation by indigenes in the community.